Changeit: Reimagining the Alaska Airlines flight change experience

 THe Problem: Reducing Call Center volume and empowering guests

 Call center volume at Alaska Airlines has increased faster than Alaska Airlines business size.
-There are self-service tools that can be used to change flights, they are hard to use on certain platforms (web, mobile, etc.) or unavailable in others.
-Our goal was to empower Alaska Airlines guests to feel confident when using self-service tools.
-We wanted to propose a redesign that increases guest trust in Alaska Airlines.
+Our teamsaw this as an opportunity to empower Alaska Airlines guests to feel confident when using self-service tools, so we went through the research, ideation, and prototyping process to propose a new flight change experience that would increase guest trust.

 Understanding the problem space: Why and when do guests change their flights?